-Options 1 and 2 listed fir the 3rd digit in Step 3 above are only for use with meters that have more than one display.
-With bargraph meters the

-PRIMARY display is the digital display, and the SECONDARY display
+for use with meters that have more than one display.
+With bargraph meters the PRIMARY display is the digital display, and the SECONDARY display is the bargraph display.

 Configure Display Format Mode Procedure

 The following example procedure describes how to configure the display format mode for the 3rd digit selection and covers: